 IMPORTANT!
 The IEEE 802.11n/ac standard prohibits using High Throughput with WEP or WPA-TKIP as the unicast cipher.
 If you use these encryption methods, your data rate will drop to IEEE 802.11g 54Mbps connection.

-- 5. Key in your security passkey. - 6.
-Click Apply when done.
+5 Click Apply when done.

 3.1.2 Managing your network clients

 To manage your network clients: